 Projects and Programmes

-The AHSC will focus its efforts on areas and activities where there is academic strength and capability in the partnership, health needs in North West London (and beyond) and opportunities for impact.
+The AHSC is focussing its efforts on areas and activities where there is academic strength and capability in the partnership, health needs in North West London (and beyond) and opportunities for impact.

-Aligning with the national focus on treatment to prevention, hospital to community and analogue to digital, the AHSC will develop and deliver initiatives with a two-to-three-year timeframe.
+Aligning with the national focus on treatment to prevention, hospital to community and analogue to digital, the AHSC is developing and delivering initiatives with a two-to-three-year timeframe.

-Four common threads: health equity, productivity, environmental sustainability and precision medicine will be embedded in these AHSC work programmes.
+Four common threads: health equity, productivity, environmental sustainability and precision medicine are embedded in these AHSC work programmes.

 Obesity prevention